opensearch-project/documentation-website/_integrations/index.md

 ## Add integrations

 If you have not installed any integrations, you'll be prompted to install them from the Integrations interface.
-Supported integrations are listed under the **Available** window.
+Supported integrations are listed in the **Available** window.

 To add an integration, select the desired pre-packaged assets.
 Currently, OpenSearch Integrations has two flows: Add or Try it.
 The following example uses the Try it flow.